cjoakim/azure-cosmosdb-nosql-graph/README_DEVICES.md

 ## Ingestion Flow

-- **DeviceState (DS)** documents are ingested (5 RU) in an IoT manner:
+- **DeviceStateEvents (DE)** documents are ingested (5 RU) in an IoT manner:
-  - the "until" attribute (utime) is initially set to -1, indicating it is the active DS
+  - instead of using an "until" time, these can be queried by their event time

-  - Then execute the following logic to process the new DeviceState event
+  - Then execute the following logic to process the new DeviceStateEvent documents
-    - This logic could be implemented directly by the ingestion process
+    - This logic could be implemented in Azure Function listening to the ingestion container

-    - Or by an Azure Function listening to the ingestion container
+    - Read and update the DeviceStateCurrent document (1 + 5 RU)

-    - Query the latest DeviceState for the deviceID (4 RU)
+      - Calculate the ID/PK from the DeviceStateEvent so as to do a point-read
-      - Set its "until" (utime) attribute to the event time (etime) of the incoming DeviceState
+      - Overlay the application attributes, but retain the Cosmos DB system generated attributes
-      - It is possible that a previous DeviceState for the deviceID does not exist
+        - for example, _etag

     - Point-read on **ProducerDevices** (1 RU)
     - Create/update the **ProducerDevices** document as necessary (5 RU)